What does the Bible say about reincarnation: definition, what the early church taught, was it removed from the Bible, & the danger of believing it

 Christians cannot affirm reincarnation if they are faithful to the Biblical text.
 There is no way to hold to both reincarnation and resurrection because those beliefs are incompatible.
 Reincarnation is false.

 Anyone who believes in reincarnation risks an erroneous assurance that you’ll get an infinite number of times to ‘get life right’.
-That person may say “it’s okay if I mess up this life, I’ll always have another life to make things better.”
+That person may say, “It’s okay if I mess up this life, I’ll always have another life to make things better.”
 That’s both wrong and dangerous to your eternal soul.

 “But God said to him, ‘Fool!
 This night your soul is required of you” (Luke 12:20)

 I encourage you to explore the Bible’s teaching on both judgment and resurrection.
-It encourages you and me to take the one life God gave us more seriously and to connects us to how life is constructed in God’s universe.
+It encourages you and me to take the one life God gave us more seriously and to connect us to how life is constructed in God’s universe.

 Resources